It’s never too late – get your first, second or booster dose of the Covid-19 vaccine at local walk-in clinics.

 We may share information about you with our contractors and/or sub-contractors, when the service you are complaining about is being delivered by contractors or sub-contractors acting on the Council’s behalf.
 For example, if your complaint is about the collection of refuse or recycling bins we may share information about your complaint with the Council’s waste collection contractor.

 Where this occurs our contractors and sub-contractors shall be contractually required to ensure that they adhere to the security requirements imposed by the data protection laws.

-We may share information about your complaints with independent bodies that oversee the work of the council, such as the Local Government and Social Care Ombudsman, the Housing Ombudsman Service or the Information Commissioner.
+We may share information about your complaints with independent bodies that oversee the work of the Council, such as the Local Government & Social Care Ombudsman, the Housing Ombudsman Service or the Information Commissioner.
 This will happen only when any of those independent bodies contact us in respect of a complaint that you have made to them.

 We operate a paperless system, so all complaint records will be held electronically.
 Any information or correspondence about your complaint that we have in printed format will be scanned and stored electronically and the paper copy will be destroyed on completion of the complaint investigation.
 The records we keep will usually include:

-The above is also applicable for records of those complaints that are investigated by the council’s regulating bodies such as the Local Government and Social Care Ombudsman, the Housing Ombudsman Service and the Information Commissioner.
+The above is also applicable for records of those complaints that are investigated by the Council’s regulating bodies such as the Local Government & Social Care Ombudsman, the Housing Ombudsman Service and the Information Commissioner.